Foods to Avoid During Pregnancy

 Coffee

-One 12oz cup a day (about 200mg caffeine) is considered safe.
+One 12oz cup a day (about 200mg caffeine) is fine per ACOG.

 Pasteurized soft cheese